manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 Wallets **MUST NOT** reject the switch to the new RPC Provider URL if the ChainID is known to the wallet,

 If a field does not meet the requirements of this specification, the wallet **MUST** reject the request.
+The wallet application **MUST NOT** arbitrarily refuse or accept the request.

 - `chainId`
+    * REQUIRED
   - **MUST** specify the integer ID of the chain as a hexadecimal string, per the [`eth_chainId`](./eip-695.md) Ethereum RPC method.
   - The chain ID **MUST** be known to the wallet.
   - The wallet is **REQUIRED** be able to switch to the specified chain and service RPC requests to it.
+It can not reject the request based on exclusivity of pairing providers with networks.
+  - This exclusivity means wallets **MUST** allow users to be able to configure **ANY** ChainID with an RPC Provider of their choice.

+- `rpcUrl`
+    * REQUIRED
+    * can't have user@password in rpc url

+- `flushPending`:
+    * REQUIRED
+    * can't have user@password in rpc url

+- `setDefault`:
+    * OPTIONAL
+    * optional field for dapp's to automatiacally switch when logged into

 #### Parameters